JHJORE/NeRF_in_Ue5/README.md

 - Git support is in Beta, works decently, but we have experienced some issues and some merge conflicts.
 Fixing merge conflicts doesn't work, we had to revert some changes.

 #### Oculus
-It did not work in enterprise mode for VR and unreal engine.
-Struggled to connect to the computer wirelessly in enterprise mode.
-All the following problems were solved when it was set to consumer mode.
-We managed to connect the headset to our PCs using a cable.
-When we tried to connect it to our PCs wirelessly, we could not get it to work on the Equinor internet, but we made it work on networks at home.
+In enterprise mode, we experienced difficulties with VR and Unreal Engine compatibility.
+Connecting the headset to our computers wirelessly also presented challenges.
+However, switching to consumer mode resolved these issues.
+While we successfully established a wired connection between the headset and our PCs, wireless connectivity proved problematic on Equinor's network, though it was achievable at home.

 #### HTC Vive